 3. Interaction with Runtime Environment

-• The runtime environment relies on the active policy to decide which build version of an application to execute.
+• The runtime environment relies on the active policy to decide which build version of a project to execute.
 This is managed through an internal reference that points to the active build.

 4. Storage and Management